Unshuttered

 Visual Narrative and Photography

-Visual narratives are everywhere.
+With visual narratives, a story can be conveyed through a single image or a series of images.
 They not only reflect but can shape our daily experiences, our thoughts, and even our values.
 They can present information, demand our attention, and construct our realities.
-As educators, our call to action is to support students as they discover the types and purposes of visual narratives, the elements that distinguish them, and the tools to effectively construct their own visual narratives.
-This five-lesson series will focus on the art of storytelling through photography.
+Discover the types and purposes of visual narratives, and the tools to effectively construct your own.
+This five-lesson series focuses on the art of storytelling through photography.

 Foundational Photography Skills

-No matter what type of camera a student has, this lesson plan series will teach them the basics of photography as a set of skills.
-From composition to light to perspective, students will learn the principles of the medium to inform how they “read” photographs and to enable them to hone their creative practice.
+No matter what type of camera you have, this five-lesson series explores basic photography skills.
+From composition to light to perspective, learn the principles of the medium to inform how to “read” others’ photographs and to hone your creative practice.